Ralph Paget: Early life and career

 He was dispatched in 1891 to Zanzibar, recently exchanged with Heligoland, and worked with Gerald Portal (the colonial commissioner) to promote "the first beginnings of European civilisation in the East of Africa".
-In June, 1892 he was sent to the British mission in Washington, DC where he stayed for only a year.
+In June, 1892 he was sent to the British mission in Washington, D.C., where he stayed for only a year.
 In June, 1893 he then joined the legation in Tokyo, where he served as chargé d'affaires, where he served for six years.
 In 1895 he was promoted to Second Secretary.
 He made such a good impression that upon his arrival the Japanese journal Nichi Nichi Shimbun wrote;

-At the beginning of his service in Tokyo the First Secretary was Gerard Lowther, later one of the architects of the Entente Cordiale was considered to be acceptable neither to the Chinese or Japanese lobbies at the time of the Sino-Japanese War and there relied heavily on his subordinates, Paget included.
+At the beginning of his service in Tokyo the First Secretary was Gerard Lowther, later one of the architects of the Entente Cordiale, was considered to be acceptable neither to the Chinese or Japanese lobbies at the time of the Sino-Japanese War and there relied heavily on his subordinates, Paget included.
 He then served for five years under Sir Ernest Satow who took over in Tokyo.

 In 1901 Paget was sent to the legation in Guatemala as chargé d'affaires, though with much increased responsibility as neighbouring Nicaragua came under his legation's jurisdiction also.
 The primary motivation of the diplomatic staff was economic, protecting British interests in Central America.
 He was kept busy, and saw varied service in the two countries.
 In a 1901 official visit to Nicaragua, his modesty was offended by the fact that every time he visited a town, he was greeted by brass bands playing the National Anthem.
 Despite his diplomatic bearing he felt compelled to ask that the practice cease.
 In September 1902 he was promoted and appointed chargé d'affaires at the Bangkok legation in the Kingdom of Siam.